Justin0526/FED_s10269496_JustinTangJiaZe_Assg01-/README.md

 <h2> Credits </h2>
 <h3> Content </h3>
 <ul>
-<li> The content were all written by myself and modified and imrpoved by <a href="https://chatgpt.com/">ChatGPT</a> and
+<li> The content were all written by myself and modified and improved by <a href="https://chatgpt.com/">ChatGPT</a> and
 <a href="https://app.grammarly.com/"> Grammarly </a> </li>
 </ul>